 As mentioned earlier, the decision comes from a place that requires the brand to stay afloat especially after the US declared a drastic ban on the company.
 The company has decided to shift its focus and now is engaged in resettling its priorities.
 The Chinese brand will now focus on its higher-end Huawei phones rather than spending time and money behind its affordable sub-brand Honor.

-This decision might seem to be processing too fast, but Huawei and the other companies engaged in this negotiation are yet to decide on which particular assets are to be sold off.
+This decision might seem to be processing too fast.
+Still, Huawei and the other companies engaged in this negotiation have yet to decide which particular assets are to be sold off.
 However, it has come to light that the assets could include Honor’s brand, research and development capabilities and related supply chain management business.

 Reportedly, the deal could be an all-cash sale and could end up below the economical margin proposed by Huawei.
 The deal could end up being worth somewhere between 15 billion yuan and 25 billion yuan.